South America: The Land of Rainforests, Drug Cartels, and… West Virginia?

 Red River: A Symphony of South American Silliness

 Red River in West Virginia is a living, breathing example of the absurdity that is South America.
-From its bizarre wildlife to its mind-boggling drug culture, it's a place where anything is possible.
+From its wildlife to its mind-boggling drug culture, it's a place where anything is possible.
 And if you're ever feeling like you need a taste of the tropics without leaving the good ol' USA, just head on down to Red River.
 You might just find yourself encountering a hillbilly boa, a meth-head shaman, or even the elusive El Chapo Jr. himself.
 Just remember, don't drink the river water—unless you're looking for a psychedelic experience that would make the shamans of the Amazon green with envy.

 Contents